mikea/jquantlib/jquantlib/README.txt

 JQuantLib depends on [http://maven.apache.org Maven2] for its build process.
-In spite Maven is available as a Debian package, we prefer to install it by hand from the official Apache download site because it's a better controlled method which does not imply on installation of the entire Java environment chosen by Debian packages.
+In spite Maven is available as a Debian package, we prefer to install it by hand from the official Apache download site because it's a better controlled method which does not imply on the installation of the entire Java environment chosen by Debian packages.
 Doing so, you control which Java environment you are using and in the future, you will be able to switch to Java7 in order to take advantage of some advanced compilation options it